cffls/matic-docs/docs/develop/network-details/full-node.md

 However, if you still want to perform upgrade on existing node, you need to follow one-time migration steps outlined below.
 If you are installing everything from a new machine, you can skip this section and continue to [Configure service files](#configure-service-files-for-bor-and-heimdall).

-- Stop existing heimdall and bor services:
+- Stop existing Heimdall and Bor services:

     ```shell
     sudo service bor stop